Tufts-Diet/Dewick-Nutrition/README.md

 # Dewick-Nutrition
-THis website is designed to provide a suggested meal set based on Dewick's menu that meets recommended nutrition intake.
+This website is designed to provide a suggested meal set based on Dewick's menu that meets recommended nutrition intake.